lukehinds/gotroot.github.io/_posts/2017-01-26-tripleo-security-hardening.markdown

 Pike will include changes sufficient enough to provide full DISA STIG compliance.

-It is then expected that full compliance will be available through the use of a single environment file, for example:
+It is then expected that full security Hardening will be available through the use of a single environment file, for example:

 `openstack overcloud deploy --templates -e disa-stig-compliance.yaml`